nyudlts/aspace-finding-aid-Export/README.md

 --resource, ID of the resource to be exported, `0` will export all resources, default: `0`<br>
 --timeout, client timout in seconds to, default: `20`<br>
 --validate, validate exported finding aids against schema, default: `false`<br>
---version, print the application and go-aspace client version --workers, number of concurrent export workers to create, default: `8`<br>
+--version, print the application and go-aspace client version<br>
+--workers, number of concurrent export workers to create, default: `8`<br>
 --help, print this help screen<br>